KatherLab/Survival/README.md

 -patientCol | The name of patient column in the clini table (PATIENT\ID\...)
 -trainFull | If the aim is to use all the patients to train a single model, this variable should be defined as True.

-If the variable -trainFull in the training  script is defined as True, then the Survival_Deploy script can be used to evalute the performance of the model on a new data set.
+If the variable -trainFull in the training  script is defined as True, then the Survival_Deploy script can be used to evaluate the performance of the model on a new data set.